jamesarosen/presentations/carson/README.md

 even a patch deploy becomes a tedious process of updating git tags in the `Gemfile`.

+### Pattern: Single Namespace per Engine

+In order to avoid conflicts, each engine gets a single short name.
+The engine uses that name *everywhere*.
+For example the Account Provisioning engine uses the `Zendesk::Provisioning` Ruby namespace and prefixes all its database tables and I18n keys with `provisioning_`.
+It also owns three URL
+prefixes:

+ * `/provisioning` for standard Rails HTML pages
+ * `/assets/provisioning` for all assets
+ * `/api/v*/provisioning` for API endpoints

+Since Carson is a Rails application, it will automatically load the `routes.rb` file from each engine.
+Unfortunately, this isn't true of nginx.
+We're currently working on a Capistrano task that will look for `config/nginx.conf` files in each of the gems and write a new `nginx.conf` file to the server on deploy.

 ### Global State

 Rails applications have a great deal of global state.
 Some examples include